docker/docs/opensource/ways/issues.md

    ![Example](../images/triage-label.png)

    For example, the `+exp/beginner` and `+kind/writing` labels would triage an issue as beginner writing task.
-For descriptions of valid labels, see <a href="https://github.com/moby/moby/blob/master/project/ISSUE-TRIAGE.md">the triage process</a>.
+For descriptions of valid labels, see [the triage process](https://github.com/moby/moby/blob/master/project/ISSUE-TRIAGE.md).

 5. Triage another issue.